jgarff/rpi_ws281x/README.md

     core_freq=250
 ```

+SPI requires you to be in the `gpio` group if you wish to control your LEDs
+withou root.

 ### Comparison PWM/PCM/SPI

 Both PWM and PCM use DMA transfer to output the control signal for the LEDs.